shadow/shadow/docs/design_2x.md

 the managed process.
 When Shadow needs to copy data from a memory address passed to it by the shim, the memory manager translates the managed process's memory address to a shared memory address and brokers requested data copies.
-This approach minimizes the number of copies needed to transfer the buffer contents from the managed process to Shadow.
+This approach minimizes the number of data copies and system calls needed to transfer the buffer contents from the managed process to Shadow.

 ## Scheduling